img-0

 Does that mean starch is always bad?
 Absolutely not.
 Starch is also wonderful in that it actively feeds good bacteria as well as the bad.
 We need a healthy population of bacteria for a healthy mind and body.
 Once your microbiome is rebalanced, you can enjoy moderate amounts of starch in your diet and it can actually be beneficial to your health.
 This is one reason why being very diligent about your healing work now can provide you with far more flexibility in the long term.

 Sometimes it’s not just what you take out- it’s also what you put in.
 There are certain traditional foods that are used in many cultures around the world for their profound healing effects.
 Much of this is related to the density of nutrients and unique compounds present in those foods.
 Including these regularly in your diet can accelerate your healing process, filling in the gaps where there may be potential vitamin, mineral and amino acid deficiencies.
-Here are some foods that may be appropriate to regularly include in your therapeutic diet:
+Most of these are animal based foods, which contain more nutrients per calorie than any other foods.
+However, even with a nutrient dense diet, some people have such severe deficiencies that they do need to supplement short term.
+Very targeted supplementation with high quality supplements can be a game changer for some people.

 4. Plant Toxins